Flawwles/axiom/README.md

 import { ButtonGroup, ButtonIcon, Button } from '@brandwatch/axiom-components';
 ```

-You can now use the button component - To see how this can be styled and used - [Button Docs](./CONTRIBUTING.md)
+You can now use the button component - To see how this can be styled and setup see [Button Docs](./CONTRIBUTING.md)
 ```
 <Button size="medium">medium</Button>
 ```
 #### Check the theme

-Axiom needs to run in one of two theme, day or night.
+Axiom needs to run in one of two themes, day or night.

 The class of `ax-theme--day` or `ax-theme--night` should be applied to either `<html>`, `<body>`, or an app encompassing `<div>`